Finesseology/Finesseology/README.md

 ## Hello, I am Chris.
 I am a Software Engineer and Computer Science Graduate from CSUS

 I have been working as a Software Engineer at Geodaq for the past three years where I have built and led software development for API and data communication channels.
-Under my leadership I have implemented the programming for backend automated data handling, handled database transactions and implemented new data visuals for our front end, client facing websites.
+I have implemented the programming for backend automated data handling, handled database transactions and implemented new data visuals for our front end, client facing websites.

 Programming Languages:
   - C, C++, Python, Java, PHP, Javascript, HTML/CSS and National Instruments LabView.